 Downsides of Paying Minimum Payments on Credit Cards/Bills

-For all intents and purposes, the “minimum payment due” has replaced the “balance” as the expected contribution for most credit card, loan, and mortgage bill payments each month.
-It’s in the best interest of the lender to require a small payment from the borrower, so that the balance grows incrementally each month even if no additional purchases are made.
+For all intents and purposes, the “minimum payment due” has replaced the “balance” as the expected contribution for most credit cards, loan, and mortgage bill payments each month.
+It’s in the best interest of the lender to require a small payment from the borrower so that the balance grows incrementally each month even if no additional purchases are made.
 Interest charges are assessed each month not only on the balance but also on the interest from previous months.

 Paying More Than You Borrowed

 The Federal Trade Commission (FTC) provides a number of resources on the effects of paying just the minimum amount on each of your bills, including this informative video.
 Paying the minimum amount requested on your bill or loan doesn’t reduce your balance by the value of your payment.
 This is due to the fact that interest charges are added to the bill each and every month as well as the fact that a portion of your payment goes to paying off the interest charges accrued for that month.
 As a result, the borrower ends up paying a substantial amount over and above the initial amount that was borrowed.